Letters to Verizon and our political representatives were mailed 7.17.2015

 - along a fully refurbished line that is currently in use (but failing) through our cellars that is suitable for copper and fiber

-To our political representatives Congresswoman Clark and Councilmember Eugene we requested their personal advocacy among their peers regarding the lack of service and help in getting an appropriate response for service from Verizon (or Cablevision).
+We requested personal advocacy regarding the ‘ lack of service” from our political representatives Congresswoman Clark and Councilmember (permanent incumbent) Eugene Mathews (termed out 2021).
+In addition, we helped in getting an appropriate response for service from Verizon (or Cablevision).
 We also asked for the participation of the technology officer in their respective offices by monitoring our progress as of July 2015.
+They did nothing.